Bonfida/bonfida-utils/README.md

 To simplify we will consider only one instruction `create_market.rs` and only focus on `processor` and `instructions.rs`.

-We can see from the project structure that `create_market.rs` is located in the `processor`, let's have a look at the content of the file:
+We can see from the project structure that `create_market.rs` is located in the `processor` directory, let's have a look at the contents of the file:

 ```rust
 use bonfida_utils::{checks::check_signer, BorshSize, InstructionsAccount};